 Of course, you should always talk to a medical professional if you are having severe knee pain.
 At Campbell Medical Clinic, we want to help our patients find ways to manage their knee pain.
 If you have any questions, please give us a call.

-Here are some ways to relieve your knee pain:
+Here are 5 ways to relieve knee pain:

 1: Go to the doctor.